sanyaade-iot/OhMySensors/README.md

 Install it using `npm install -g ohmysensors`

-Run it with `ohmysensors --configFile *config.json path* --dataDir *data path*`, the data directory containing the databases will be created if it doesn't exist.
+Run it with `ohmysensors --configFile *config.json path* --dataDir *data path*`, the `--dataDir` is optional and defaults to `./data`.
+If a non-existent directory is provided, it will be created.

 ### config.json